sg-s/srinivas.gs_new/quotes/README.md

 > There is more than just grandeur in this view of life, bleak and cold it may seem from under the security blanket of ignorance.
 There is deep refreshment to be had from standing up full-face into the keen wind of understanding.

+## Simone de Beauvoir
+> The oppressor would not be so strong if he did not have accomplices among the oppressed

 ## Eugene Debs
 [Statement to the Court Upon Being Convicted of Violating the Sedition Act](https://www.marxists.org/archive/debs/works/1918/court.htm)
 > Years ago I recognized my kinship with all living beings, and I made up my mind that I was not one bit better than the meanest on earth.
 I said then, and I say now, that while there is a lower class, I am in it, and while there is a criminal element I am of it, and while there is a soul in prison, I am not free.